rwcitek/thnm-vita-gyr/notes.quality.review.TxPCS.md

 ## Notes when finished
 ```
 In TaxSlayer, return marked as "Approved".
-In GYR, status changed to "Ready for Call", Return and 8879 documents uploaded, and client assigned in your name.
+In GYR, status changed to "Signature requested", documents 8879 and Return uploaded, and client assigned in your name.
 cc:
 ```